Usbellows logo.png

 Testing: 100% Dye-Penetrant

 US Bellows and its subsidiaries have served as leading global suppliers of carbon black worldwide.
 Material from these plants is made to exacting standards for tires, coatings, ink, batteries, plastics, and numerous other specialty high-performance applications.
 Carbon black is produced from the thermal decomposition of heavy petroleum raw materials, such as coal tar, ethylene cracking tar, or FCC tar.
-It is widely utilized owing to its various beneficial characteristics, including surging tire tread wear and rolling resistance, effectively absorbing ultraviolet (UV) light and converting it into heat, improved thermal conductivity, and superior UV protection.
+It is widely utilized due to its various beneficial characteristics, such as increasing tread wear and rolling resistance, absorbing ultraviolet (UV) light and converting it into heat, enhancing thermal conductivity, and strengthening UV protection.
 Several processes, such as oil furnaces and thermal, are mainly used to manufacture carbon black.
-In addition to providing expansion joints, we have provided the following products from our portfolio of manufactured in our facility in Houston, Texas:
+In addition to providing expansion joints, we have provided the following products from our manufactured portfolio at our facility in Houston, Texas:

 • Constant Spring Hangers